-In May 2021, the Company distributed a NIS 450 million dividend In July 2021, the Company will distribute another dividend of NIS 150 million

-This is a translation of Azrieli Group's Hebrew-language Quarterly Report and Financial Statements as of March 31, 2021.
+In May 2021, the Company distributed a NIS 450 million dividend In July 2021, the Company distributed another dividend of NIS 150 million This is a translation of Azrieli Group's Hebrew-language Quarterly Report and Financial Statements as of June 30, 2021.
 It is prepared solely for convenience purposes.
 Please note that the Hebrew version constitutes the binding version, and in any event of discrepancy, the Hebrew version shall prevail.